fgx/fgx.github.io/db2/readme.md

 ### Lots of interactive 3D
-If this is 'your 3D happy-place' then it better be dripping with luscious interactive 3D
+If this is 'a 3D happy-place' then it better be dripping with luscious interactive 3D

 ### Lots of images and videos